2024 Symposium Field Trip Program

 • Field Trips all run at the same time, so delegates can only register for ONE option.
 All Field Trips are subject to maximum numbers, which are allocated on a first in, best dressed basis.

-• Field Trips depart from and return to Twin Towns, Tweed Heads.
+• Field Trips depart from and return to Mercure Ballarat Hotel and Convention Centre

-• Field Trips 1 to 5 will take place on Wednesday 18 October.
-These trips are scheduled to depart at 8.00am sharp and return by approximately 5.30pm.
+• Field Trips will take place on Thursday 31 October.
+These trips are scheduled to depart at approx 7.30am and return by approximately 5.30pm.
 We will do our best to ensure return by 5.30pm, however we cannot guarantee that you will be back in time to meet flights.
+Confirmed timings will be released soon.

-• Participation in Field Trips 1 to 5 are included in full registration; additional tickets are available to purchase.
+• Participation in Field Trips are included in full registration; additional tickets are available to purchase.

 • Field Trips are subject to change without notice.